Kubian Attestation.

 NotTrusted The OS has been modified and re-signed by an unknown publisher.

 Unknown Kubian was unable to determine if the OS was legitimate or not.
-This is most likely due to a faulty startup on the device, or a hiccup in the hardware.

 Our Research & Resources